icub-tech-iit/documentation/docs/ft-sensors/ft-sensors_imu.md

 we can identify the transformation law as
 ![acceltransform](./img/acceltransform.png)

 where the last two terms in the right-hand member are the non-inertial terms that appears in the reference frame transformation.
+The suffix *A* means that the quantity is calculated w.r.t. the inertial *absolute* reference frame.

 ### Measurement of non-inertial terms in realistic scenarios